omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

        data[200] = 8'd100;

      end
- - If you are hardcoding data that is greater than one byte, you can set up to four data memory addresses to contain all of the bits in little endian order as memory is byte addressable
+ - If you are hardcoding data that is greater than one byte, you can set up to four data memory addresses to contain all of the bits in little endian order as memory is byte addressable.
   - For example, writing `0x12345678` into data memory starting from address `216` would look like:
       ``` verilog
       initial begin